 - Elastic band or a piece of string

 - Start the activity by talking about what your child knows about the taste of apples.
 Different varieties have different flavors, but what do they have in common?
-(They’re all juicy.)
+One observation may be that they are all juicy.

 - Cut the apple into quarters or eighths and remove the seeds.

 - Wrap an elastic band around the apple pieces or tie a piece of string around them.
 Then, find a place to hang them up to dry out.
-Note: Putting the apple on a paper plate/paper towel won’t let apple slices dry out evenly.
+Note: Putting the apple on a paper plate or paper towel won’t let apple slices dry out evenly.

 - Weigh the apple pieces again in two days, note the weight in the log and rehang to keep drying.